-Adjusted Segment EBITDA decreased to \$0.2 million each for the three and six months ended June 30, 2023.
-The decreases for both periods were due to disruptions from the construction of Chamonix described above, including additional operating expenses related to the operation of our new valet and parking shuttle service.
+Adjusted Segment EBITDA was relatively flat at \$2.3 million for the three months ended September 30, 2023, and decreased by 43.7% (or \$2.0 million) for the nine months ended September 30, 2023.
+Both periods were affected by disruptions from the construction of Chamonix described above, including additional operating expenses related to the operation of our new valet and parking shuttle service.
 The casino has also maintained much of its payroll, despite reduced activity levels, anticipating the need for the larger workforce required to open and operate Chamonix.
-Declines were also due to continued adverse weather at Grand Lodge.
+As mentioned, there was also adverse weather at Grand Lodge during the first half of 2023.

 In addition to construction disruption due to our neighboring Chamonix project, we are currently undergoing a modest refurbishment of a portion of Bronco Billy's, which began in May 2022.
-While Bronco Billy's casino refurbishment was completed in December 2022, the restaurant refurbishment will continue to impact the property until its anticipated completion in December 2023.
-When Chamonix opens, Bronco Billy's will share the on-site parking garage, valet and surface parking capacity of the new casino, and also benefit from Chamonix's adjoining 300-guestroom hotel.
+While Bronco Billy's casino refurbishment was completed in December 2022, the restaurant refurbishment will continue to impact the property until its anticipated completion in 2024.
+When Chamonix opens, Bronco Billy's will share the on-site parking garage, valet and surface parking capacity of the new casino, and also benefit from Chamonix's adjoining 300guestroom hotel.